Class Action Lawyer: Answers to Questions About Class Action Lawsuits

 - the persons affected are so numerous as to make it impracticable to bring them all before the court.

 Depending upon the type of class action, resolution of the lawsuit binds all members of the class certified by the Court.
-Under Federal law, the rules governing class actions are found in Federal Rule of Civil Procedure 23.
+Under federal law, the rules governing class actions are found in Federal Rule of Civil Procedure 23.

 Many of our cases started as the result of complaints by one or a handful of persons.
 If you have been harmed by a fraud, defective product, illegal conduct, or a deceptive practice, please feel free to contact us.

-What are some examples of class action lawsuits?
+What are some types of class actions?

-Examples of class action lawsuits include claims by:
+Examples of class actions include claims by:

-- employees subjected to a pattern or practice of racial, age or gender discrimination by their corporate employer;
+- employees subjected to a pattern or practice of racial, age, or gender discrimination by their corporate employer;

 Class action lawsuits are designed to advance several important public policy goals.
 A class action is often the sole means of enabling persons, even those with serious injuries, to remedy injustices committed by powerful, multi-million dollar corporations and institutions.
 As stated by former United States Supreme Court Justice William O. Douglas, “The class action is one of the few legal remedies the small claimant has against those who command the status quo.”